murchandamus/bips/bip-update-process.md

 * Motivation, Rationale, and Backward Compatibility have been addressed
 * Specification provides sufficient detail for implementation
 * The defined Layer header must be correctly assigned for the given specification
-* The BIP is ready: it is complete, comprehensible, and technically feasible
+* The BIP is ready: it is comprehensible, technically feasible, and all aspects are addressed as necessary

 Editors do NOT evaluate whether the proposal is likely to be adopted.